Policy for the Care and Use of Animals

 The Use of Animals in Teaching, Research, or Service is a Privilege, Not a Right!

 Louisiana State University endorses and complies with the American Veterinary Medical Association (AVMA) position statement regarding animal welfare, and complies with the guidelines as stated in the National Institutes of Health's (NIH) Guide for the Care and Use of Laboratory Animals, 2011.
-This institution also endorses the position of the Association of American Veterinary Medical Colleges (AAVMC) regarding animal welfare, and complies with the provisions of the School of veterinary Medicine, Division of Laboratory Animal Medicine Investigator Handbook and Procedures Manual, revised 2018.
+This institution also endorses the position of the Association of American Veterinary Medical Colleges (AAVMC) regarding animal welfare, and complies with the provisions of the School of veterinary Medicine, Division of Laboratory Animal Medicine Investigator Handbook and Procedures Manual.

 In addition, this institution is accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care, International (AAALAC), indicating verified compliance with the requirements for the proper care and treatment of all vertebrate laboratory animals, irrespective of species, location, investigator,use or funding source.